tskit-dev/tutorials/docs/wfforward.md

 # Tracking the genealogy during forward simulation

 This tutorial will cover several use cases of `tskit` for forward simulations.
-We start with a simple Wright-Fisher simulation with no selection and no recomination, and gradually increase the complexity of our examples until we are recording mutations, ancient samples, and associated meta-data.
+We start with a simple Wright-Fisher simulation with no selection and no recombination, and gradually increase the complexity of our examples until we are recording mutations, ancient samples, and associated meta-data.

+We will record all data using `tskit` machinery contained in `msprime`.
+We will show how to periodically "garbage collect", which means apply the tree sequence simplification algorithm, at regular intervals, which keeps RAM use controlled.

 The code used here is written in Python3.
 However, the logic will apply to a simulation written in any language where `tskit` is used for simplification.